qwiklabs-04/horizon-sdv/docs/workloads/openbsw/environment/dev_instance.md

 Enable if user wishes to connect to the HOST via MTK Connect.

+### `NUM_HOST_INSTANCES`

+Number of host instances to create for testing the POSIX application.
+This is effectively the number of devices that will be created associated with the development instance testbench in MTK Connect.

 ## SYSTEM VARIABLES <a name="system-variables"></a>

 There are a number of system environment variables that are unique to each platform but required by Jenkins build, test and environment pipelines.